-The first truck in America was 1899’s Auto car delivery wagon.
-Maximum load was 700 pounds, with your choice of a five or eight horsepower motor.
-It was also America’s first day cab, though it lacked most of the comforts drivers have come to expect from today’s models.
+The first truck in America was 1899’s Autocar delivery wagon.
+Maximum load was 700 pounds.
+The wagon came with your choice of a five or eight horsepower motor.
+It was also America’s first daycab.
+It lacked most of the comforts drivers have come to expect from today’s models.

-From those early beginnings, day cabs have dramatically improved in comfort and features.
-Today’s day cabs, such as the Kenworth T880 available at Coopersburg & Liberty Kenworth, help put the mileage on the truck, not the driver.
+From those early beginnings, daycabs have dramatically improved in comfort and features.
+Today’s daycabs help put the mileage on the truck, not the driver.
 If we could thumb through the sales ads of yesterday, what would we see?

 1961: Kenworth Day Cab Trucks